ketranm/ptardis/README.md

 pytorch implementation of Tardis

 # Data Preparation
-Prepare your own proprecessing script.
+Prepare your own pre-processing script.
 Example of such a script is `data/preprocess_wmt.sh`.
-The proprecssing step is borrowed from [dl4mt](https://github.com/nyu-dl/dl4mt-tutorial).
+The pre-processing step is borrowed from [dl4mt](https://github.com/nyu-dl/dl4mt-tutorial).
 We own a thank to Orhan Firat, who constantly brags "_we have the best data processing pipe-line in the world_".
 Taking a leap of faith, we simply steal his data processing script.

 ```
-sh data/preprocess_wmt.sh de en . subword-nmt ../wmt
+sh data/preprocess_wmt.sh de en . subword-nmt ../wmt20k
 ```

+After running the script, many additional files are written into `wmt20k` directory.
+Then you are set.
 # Building your NMT system

 Example